Petitions and Grievances

 - If an Associate Dean denies a student's petition, he or she may appeal the decision to the Vice President and Dean of the College of Graduate Studies and, ultimately, to the Provost.

 At a minimum, the petition must carry a clear statement by the student of the request, the student’s signature or electronic signature, and the recommendation of the Program Director or Program Manager, as applicable.
 In addition, if the petition is for an exception to the academic regulations, the student must specify the grounds to be considered by an Associate Dean in determining whether an exception to regulations should be granted.
 Any petition for an exception that lacks justification will not be considered.

 All recommendations require, if reference is made in the petition by the student to any Norwich University official (because of an alleged action or statement by that official which is germane to the petition), that official (faculty member or administrator) must provide a recommendation.

 Dissatisfaction with the academics or instruction of a course should be expressed in writing to the course instructor.
 The student must address the specific course component or assignment he/she wishes to challenge.

-- If no mutually agreeable solution is reached, the student may appeal, in writing, to the program director or department chair.
+- If no mutually agreeable solution is reached is reached with the instructor, the student may appeal, in writing, to the Program Director

-- If no resolution is reached with the program director or chair, the student may appeal to the Vice President and Dean of the College of Graduate and Continuing Studies (VPAA).
+- If no resolution is reached with the Associate Dean, the student may appeal to the Vice President and Dean of the College of Graduate and Continuing Studies.

-- If the issue is not resolved to the student’s satisfaction, the student may appeal through the VPAA to the Senior Vice President for Academic Affairs (SVPAA) for a final review.
+- If the issue is not resolved to the student’s satisfaction, the student may appeal to the Provost for a final review.
 All appeals must be in writing.

 Procedure for Administrative Issues